shogun1988/shogun1988/README.md

 - Actively learning through online IT courses
 - Personal projects with Raspberry Pi and Cisco Packet Tracer
 - Strong interest in cybersecurity and information security
+- postman (API 30 days of developer)

 - Hobby: cycling 🚴

 ---